kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. It is lateral to the femoral nerve

 #### Answer: C. It is the medial compartment of the femoral sheath - TRUE
-- The femoral sheath is divided by two vertical partitions that stretch between its anterior and posterior walls.
-The lateral compartment contains the femoral artery, and the intermediate compartment contains the femoral vein, whereas the medial and smallest compartment is named the femoral canal, and contains some lymphatic vessels and a lymph gland embedded in a small amount of areolar tissue.
-The femoral canal is conical and measures about 1.25cm in length.
+- Femoral Sheath is divided by 2 vertical partitions
+	- Stretching between its anterior and posterior walls
+- Compartments of Femoral Sheath
+	- Lateral Compartment contains Femoral Artery
+	- Intermediate Compartment contains Femoral Vein
+	- **Femoral Canal** - Medial and Smallest compartment - contains
+		- Some lymphatic vessels
+		- Lymph gland embedded in a small amount of areolar tissue
+- Femoral Canal is conical and measures about 1.25cm in length

 ### Q1.25
-Clinical examination of a patient with a diabetic ulcer in the anterior midline of the ankle region elicited _loss of cutaneous sensation on the dorsal surface of the foot_.
+Clinical examination of a patient with a diabetic ulcer in the *anterior midline of the ankle* region elicited _loss of cutaneous sensation on the dorsal surface of the foot_.
 Which nerve was most probably damaged?

 	A. Femoral
 	B. Lateral sural cutaneous